 With current low unemployment and plenty of infrastructure projects on the go, job seekers in the construction sector are in high demand.
 For companies seeking top talent, it is crucial to promote a positive employer brand that matches the needs of Australian workers.

 gain access to the randstad workforce insights.sign up

 In our 2019 Employer Brand Research, we take a look at which organisations are doing well and what is attracting top talent.

 Downer EDI took the top spot as the most attractive company within the sector, closely followed by BGC and Cimic.
 Australians perceived them as being financially healthy and having opportunities for career progression.

-Often, the strongest reason for employees to leave a company is because they did not win a particular project.
-That’s why it’s important for organisations in the sector to highlight their financial health by winning tier one projects and show a continuous pipeline of work to retain its star performers.
+Often, the strongest reason for employees to leave a company is that they did not win a particular project.
+That’s why it’s important for organisations in the sector to highlight their financial health by winning tier-one projects and show a continuous pipeline of work to retain its star performers.

 Equally, companies that are prioritising employee branding use social media platforms to communicate how they treat subcontractors, their project wins and career development schemes.
 These are much better positioned to win the war for talent.

 A new trend coming out of the sector is greater transparency between businesses and employees.

 Employee turnover occurs for a number of reasons and including when employees feel misled, when expectations are not properly managed and when the financial health of the organisation is questionable.

 Many of these tensions in the employee’s experience can be avoided by ensuring that the employer's value proposition is genuine - from the delivery of promises made at an interview to when the employee joins the organisation.
 This includes equipping employees with the tools to do the job with a company phone, laptop, supportive company culture or collaboration with subcontractors.